mrafiq709/Laravel-Practice/README.md

 for creating table and database in localhost database:
 -------------------------------------------------------
-[Note: Create Table in Database Server -> PhpMyadmin.
-And add database name in .env File:DB_DATABASE=DB_NAME]
+Create Database in PhpMyadmin Local server.
+And add that database name in .env File:DB_DATABASE=DB_NAME

     php artisan migrate